Kiwix: Package managers and app stores

 Kiwix is available in the native package managers of most Linux distributions.
 From 2014 to 2020, it was absent, due to XULRunner, a program on which Kiwix depended, being deprecated by Mozilla and removed from the package databases.

-Kiwix is available on Debian-based distros, such as Ubuntu and Linux Mint, and in the Sugar and ArchLinux distributions.
+Kiwix is available on Debian and Debian-based distributions, such as Ubuntu and Linux Mint, Fedora and other RPM-based distributions, such as openSUSE, and on the Sugar, Arch Linux, and NixOS distributions.
+A distribution-independent Flatpak version is also available.
 It is also available on Android.
 Kiwix JS UWP and Electron packages are available in the native Windows package manager winget.

 Kiwix is available in the Microsoft Store, on Google Play, and Apple's iOS App Store.
 It is also available as an installable HTML5 app (Kiwix JS) in the form of browser extensions for Firefox and Chromium (Chrome, Edge) and as a Progressive Web Application (PWA), all of which work offline.
 Electron packages of the HTML5 app are compiled for Windows and popular Linux distributions.
 Since 2015, a series of "customized apps" have also been released, of which Medical Wikipedia and PhET simulations are the two largest.